hokodo-tech/magento-ee-hokodo-bnpl/README.md

-The Hokodo_BNPL module integrates Magento EE with the Hokodo payments.
+The Hokodo_BnplCommerce module adds additional fetures to Company entity in Adobe Commerce (Magento EE).